Kosrotoff/currency-converter/README.md

 ## Development server

-Run `npm tun start:dev` for a dev server.
+Run `npm run start:dev` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Development build